Srdjan-V/tf2autobot-server/readme.md

 ## AutobotServer

 An api server for [Tf2Autobot's](https://github.com/TF2Autobot/tf2autobot).
-Currently limited to linux, Node-Ipc has no support for unix sockets on windows and Junixsocket has no support for Windows pipes.
-But Windows has suport for unix sockets
+Currently limited to linux, `Node-Ipc` has no support for unix sockets on windows and `Junixsocket` has no support for Windows pipes.
+But Windows has support for unix sockets

 ### Config

-All configurations options can be found in [Config.java](https://github.com/Srdjan-V/tf2autobot-server/blob/master/src/main/java/io/github/srdjanv/autobotserver/Config.java)
+All configuration options can be found in [Config.java](https://github.com/Srdjan-V/tf2autobot-server/blob/master/src/main/java/io/github/srdjanv/autobotserver/Config.java)

 Pem files and `server_config.json` should be placed in ./config